amygurski/CodeMash-Capture-the-Flag/README.md

 ### What is missing?
 (200)
 **Getting started**
-This one was an HTML poem:
+This one was an HTML file with a poem.
+I was comfortable with looking at HTML source code so I got on the right track quickly:
 ![Bacon Poem](https://github.com/amygurski/CodeMash-Capture-the-Flag/blob/master/img/whatismissingpoem.PNG)

 **What I learned**